Electrician Services Contract (Quebec)

 Construction Hypothec Rights -- The electrician's right to register a construction hypothec (CCQ arts.
 2726-2732) within 30 days of work completion for non-payment.

 Good Faith (Bonne Foi) -- Article 1375 C.c.Q.: both parties must act in good faith throughout the contract.
-A comprehensive Quebec electrician service contract must address several critical elements to ensure legal compliance, quality assurance, and fair risk allocation.
+A thorough Quebec electrician service contract must address several critical elements to confirm legal compliance, quality assurance, and fair risk allocation.
 Licensing and certification verification requires the contract to confirm that the electrical contractor holds a valid RBQ license in the appropriate subcategory for the type of work, and that all electricians performing work on the project hold valid Qualification Certificates issued by the Commission de la construction du Quebec (CCQ).
 Scope of work and technical specifications should reference the specific Code de construction du Quebec chapter standards that will be met, the circuit diagrams or electrical plans to be followed, the equipment and materials to be installed with specifications for wire gauge, panel capacity, breaker types, and fixture brands, and the areas of the building or site to be covered.
 RBQ permit and inspection obligations must specify which party is responsible for obtaining the necessary RBQ construction permits, scheduling inspections at each required phase of work, and obtaining final certification for connection to the Hydro-Quebec distribution network.
 Warranty provisions under CCQ arts.
 2118-2121 establish the contractor's liability for defects in workmanship and non-conformity with code standards, with the mandatory five-year solidarity liability period applying to major construction defects affecting safety or structural integrity.
-Insurance requirements must mandate the contractor's comprehensive general liability insurance and, for contractors working on insured buildings, the requirement to notify the property owner's insurer if any work may affect insurance coverage.
+Insurance requirements must mandate the contractor's thorough general liability insurance and, for contractors working on insured buildings, the requirement to notify the property owner's insurer if any work may affect insurance coverage.
 Finally, change order procedures must define the process for documenting scope changes, obtaining written approval, and adjusting the contract price and schedule when unforeseen conditions such as outdated wiring require additional work beyond the original contract scope.

-Frequently Asked Questions
+}Frequently Asked Questions

 You may also find these documents useful: